 Apparently in response to demands from the House Oversight and Reform Committee, the State Department Office of the Inspector General (OIG) recently conducted a review of ARBs and issued that report this week.
 Four former secretaries of state, including Hillary Clinton, were interviewed in the process of conducting this review.
 As I have been reading through it I have found some items that deserve to be brought to the fore in light of criticisms that have been lodged against Hillary.

-Since small portions appear effective, here are a few statements from the Special Review of the Accountability Review Board Process (ISP-I-13-44A) that clarify some issues that some perhaps have not understood.
+Since small portions appear effective, here are a few statements from the that clarify some issues that some perhaps have not understood.

 As for accusations that the ARB was somehow covering information to protect Secretary Clinton.